Glasgow Airport Movements 2021

 Above: The A8 Renfrew-Greenock road looking west.
 The ramps leading onto both ends of the crossing are taking shape and the cycle/pedestrian link will join the main carriageway here, just before the 23 runway lights.

-With the sharp bend towards Inchinnan and a grassy verge on the south side, this could potentially be a fairly dangerous crossing point, however, a new roundabout may be on the cards judging by markings on the area already cleared.
+With the sharp bend towards Inchinnan and a grassy verge on the south side of the A8 this could potentially be a fairly dangerous joining point, however, a new roundabout is on the cards judging by markings on the area already cleared.
+I believe that continuing the cycle route all the way to Inchinnan village was ruled out after the landowner refused permission.

 Erskine: The Gilchrist Gardens Estate